top of page

 • Title search confirming ownership of the property

-• Deposited plan of the land in which the property is situated
+• Deposited plan of the land where the property is situated

 • Sewer location plan and sewer service diagram showing the location of sewer lines

-• Documents creating easements, right of way, restrictions or covenants
+• Documents creating easements, rights of way, restrictions, or covenants

-If you are selling a unit, you must include:
+If you are selling a unit, the required documents include:

 • Title search confirming ownership of the property